 - The number of candidates UEs for reporting e.g. select 6 candidate UEs with lowest measurement delay among the group of UEs being monitored for FL operation;

-(e.g. sensors waking up at different time may gather different data in the same AOI) with sufficient distance(e.g. two vehicles close by may overlap in their Field of View and have same or similar data)two BMW vehicle may have similar data and less preference than one BMW and one Toyota.
+- The minimum local training data acquisition time interval: select UEs with different data acquisition time(e.g. sensors waking up at different time may gather different data in the same AOI)

+- The minimum separation distance between candidate UEs based on locations: select those UEs that are geographically separated with sufficient distance(e.g. two vehicles close by may overlap in their Field of View and have same or similar data)

+- Data sources of the local training data for the set of distributed nodes: defined by whom the data are generated, e.g., two BMW vehicle may have similar data and less preference than one BMW and one Toyota.

 (2) Based on UE filtering policy, the eNEF triggers the QoS monitoring per UE per QoS flow.